GaurangBandodkar/demo_repo/README.md

 # demo_repo
 This is my first git repository.
-It's 6:50 pm now and I am trying to learn git in my vacations. <br> Author: Gaurang Bandodkar
+It's 6:50 pm now and I am trying to learn git in my vacations. <br> Author: Gaurang Bandodkar <br> I am a student of PSPH